codeofdusk/gptcmd/README.md

 ```
 (gpt-4o) view
 Michael: Hello!
-assistant: Hello, Michael!
-How can I help you today?
+assistant: Hello!
+You mentioned your name is Michael.
+How can I assist you today?
 ```

 Name annotations are useful for providing one- or multi-shot prompts to GPT, in which example user and assistant messages help inform future responses: